-When we work with employers in developing an emergency action plan for their workplace, we occasionally discover misunderstandings about the concept of fight or flee with regard to small fires in the workplace.
+When we work with employers in developing an emergency action plan for their workplace, we occasionally discover misunderstandings about the concept of fight fire or flee with regard to small fires in the workplace.
 Other than a medical emergency, a fire is the most likely type of emergency for which the majority of businesses will face.
 When dealing with fires in the workplace, employers must consider the balance between ensuring employee safety and reducing property loss.
 In developing a plan for fires in the workplace, a critical decision for the employer will be whether employees should fight a small fire with a portable fire extinguisher or should simply sound the alarm and evacuate the area.

 Small or incipient stage fires are defined by OSHA as a fire which is in the initial or beginning stage and which can be controlled or extinguished by portable fire extinguishers, Class II standpipe, or small hose systems without the need for protective clothing or breathing apparatus.
 For the most part, these fires can usually be extinguished quickly by a trained individual with the proper fire extinguishing device.
 However, in order to do this safely and to keep a small issue with minimum cleanup from becoming a potentially catastrophic event, the employee must understand the limitations and proper use of a portable fire extinguisher as well as the hazards associated with fighting even an incipient-stage fire.
-Hence the need for a discussion of Fight or Flee when it comes to extinguishing fires with a fire extinguisher.
+Hence the need for a discussion of Fight Fire or Flee when it comes to extinguishing fires with a fire extinguisher.

 According to OSHA, choosing to simply evacuate the workplace rather than providing fire extinguishers for employee use will most effectively minimize the potential for fire-related injuries to employees.
 In addition, OSHA believes training employees to use fire extinguishers and maintaining those extinguishers requires considerable resources.
 However, OSHA further states that other factors, such as the availability of a public fire department or the vulnerability of egress routes, should enter into the employer’s decision.
 The OSHA Evacuation Plans and Procedures eTool delineates four options: